Foundations of Psychedelic-Assisted Therapy (PAT)

 Application Process:

-NOTE: This workshop will have limited places.
-If your application is successful, but the course is full, we will manage a waiting list and you will be contacted for any future workshops.
+NOTE: This training will have limited places.
+If your application is successful, but the course is full, we will manage a waiting list and you will be contacted for any future trainings.

 Extended Trainer Bios